 So dedicated to their survival and ongoing support, he donated 2 trucks to the rebuilding operations knowing just how important transport is during cleanup efforts.

-The world is lucky to have people like Tony, Angela and all the other supportive rescuers giving their all to help animals.
+The world is lucky to have people like Tony, Angela and all the other supportive rescuers giving their all to help a busload of animals!

 He regularly posts and would welcome all volunteers.